Culture Hacking — The Essentials

 — Buckminster Fuller, Wikiquote

-Culture Hacking integrates from Systems Thinking the idea that organisations are adaptive systems, and from computer science the idea that every system can be hacked, wherein analogy of the computer's operating system, corporate culture is viewed as the operating system of companies, firms, and other social communities.1
+Culture Hacking integrates from Systems Thinking the idea that organisations are adaptive systems, and from computer science the idea that every system can be hacked, wherein analogy of the computer's operating system, corporate culture is viewed as the operating system of companies, firms, and other social communities. ((Be aware, corporate culture is not what is written in management slides or what is engraved in golden letters in marble hallways.
+Instead, corporate culture is how the employees really behave in their daily work at their workplace, with their colleagues, customers, and clients.))

 Original, "hacking" is a word from journalists' language and means "doing journalist's work in an unusual way".
 Later it was transferred to IT, computers, programming, and operating systems.
 The notion "Culture Hacking" in particular, stems from modern art where it means to provoke existing cultural standards and to break down traditional to bring up cutting-edge new.